delving/schemaleon/readme.md

     You can download and install Node.js directly from here: <http://nodejs.org/download/>, or if you have a package manager installed on your system you can follow the instructions found here: <https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager>.

-1. **NPM** node package manager for handling server side dependencies
+1. **NPM**: node package manager for handling server side dependencies

     The Node Package Manager is included with your NodeJS installation